These Valentine's Day gifts for long-distance couples keep the love alive

 A couple that reads together stays together.
 Get dual subscriptions for new monthly picks to read and discuss.
 Think of it as the analog version of Netflix and chill.

-Homesick Candles Gift Set of 3 ($83.64, originally $102; homesick.com)
+Homesick Candles Gift, Set of 3 ($83.64, originally $102; homesick.com)

 Home is where the heart is, and a scent can transport them all the way to yours.
-Be sure to pick up the scents Love Letters, which smells like rose petals and jasmine, and Date Night, which has notes of fig and cashmere, for an extra romantic touch.
+Be sure to pick up the scents Love Letters, which smells like rose petals and jasmine, and Date Night, which has notes of fig and cashmere, for an extra-romantic touch.

 Away Carry-On ($225; awaytravel.com)